The Catholic Church in South West Queensland LIVE STREAM MASS

 MASS TIMES

-Message from our Bishop: The Light of Easter
+Message from our Bishop: Gathered Together

 Horizons, published by us, is our own quarterly magazine.
 It’s full colour and available for free across the Diocese.
 Horizons is an important method of communication and outreach to parishioners and the wider community.
 It features stories of events and projects from local parishes as well as information about ministry and services offered by Diocesan Agencies.